survivejs/webpack-book/manuscript/extending/02_plugins.md

 T> [webpack-defaults](https://www.npmjs.com/package/webpack-defaults) works as a starting point for webpack plugins.
 It contains the infrastructure used to develop official webpack loaders and plugins.

-T> To understand the plugin flow in detail, see [Under the hood webpack: core library behind the event-driven architecture](https://codecrumbs.io/stories/webpack-tapable-core) for specific analysis.

 ## Setting up a development environment

 To test and develop plugins against webpack, a good practice is to set up a harness that captures file output in-memory so you can assert output.
 You can also validate output against webpack `stats`.